 The short answer is yes.
 Like other wildlife, if left alone, bats are not directly dangerous to your health, but if they encroach on your space, they become hazardous.
 The bat relocation and removal process is also best left to professionals, as bats will bite if threatened.
 Bats, despite their size, can cause severe damage, mostly in the form of unpleasant scents, but also in the form of structural damage.

-- Large deposits of guano often found in corners of attics
+- Large accumulations of guano often located in corners of attics

-- Presence in chimneys, although sometimes by accident
+- Presence in chimneys, though sometimes by accident

 - Bites or scratches that can lead to potentially fatal diseases

-Bats are not inherently dangerous, but like all wildlife animals, they are best left to their natural habitats.
-The relocation and removal process is also best left to professionals, as bats will bite if threatened.
-If you are finding signs of bat presence on your property or if you spot one, or want to know how to get rid of bats from your attic and chimney, please call our Wildlife X Team® at (855) WILDLIFE today.
-We can help you solve your bat problems, now and for good!
+If you are finding signs of bat presence on your property or if you spot one, or want to know how to get rid of bats from your attic and chimney, please call our Wildlife X Team® at (817) 431-3007 today.
+We can help you solve your bat problems permanently!

 More About Bats

-- Bats are found all around the world and there are hundreds of different species of bat, living in forests and caves, particularly in the Southern Hemisphere.
-The bumblebee bat found in the jungles of Thailand, is the smallest mammal in the world and weighs less than a penny!
+- Bats are found all around the world and there are hundreds of different species of bats, living in forests and caves, particularly in the Southern Hemisphere.
+The bumblebee bat found in the jungles of Thailand is the smallest mammal in the world and weighs less than a penny!

 - The Niah Caves in the Malaysian state of Sarawak, on the tropical island of Borneo, is particularly famous for the sightings of thousands of bats.
 Oddly enough the enormous quantities of the bat’s dung (known as guano), is one of the things that draws so many people towards bats!

-- Some species of bat are known to fly at extreme heights, sometimes up to 2 miles above the ground!
-The bats senses are so fine tuned that it is thought that some bats can hear footsteps 6 miles away.
+- Some bat species have been known to fly at extreme heights—sometimes up to 2 miles above the ground!
+The bat's senses are so fine-tuned that it is thought that some bats can hear footsteps 6 miles away.